peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  use the first number's.Add() method.
  Instead, convert both CBOR objects to numbers (with .AsNumber()), and use the first number's.Add() method.
+* `CBORObject ApplyJSONPatch​(CBORObject patch)`<br>
+ Returns a copy of this object after applying the operations in a JSON patch, in the form of a CBOR object.
 * `boolean AsBoolean()`<br>
  Returns false if this object is a CBOR false, null, or undefined value (whether or not the object has tags); otherwise, true.